-Christine Perfect (later McVie, of course) had joined a couple of albums earlier, and very much made her presence felt here with good helpings of organ and various pianos, plus, of course, Mellotron on a couple of tracks.
-Well, I say a couple, but that's working on the assumption that no-one's playing real cello on the album, and it is 'Tron on Sunny Side Of Heaven.
+Christine Perfect (later McVie, of course) had joined a couple of albums earlier and very much made her presence felt here, with decent helpings of organ and various pianos, plus, of course, Mellotron on a couple of tracks.
+Well, I say a couple, but that's working on the assumption that no-one's playing real cello on the album and it is Mellotron on Sunny Side Of Heaven.
 It's most certainly a nice, melodic Mellotron flute part on The Ghost, though, although I'd have trouble recommending the album just for the track.
-Actually, although it's not bad, I'd have trouble genuinely recommending it to anyone who isn't a major fan of rather average UK rock of the period (and I know you're out there); it has neither the raw talent of their early work, or the radio-friendliness of the West Coast version of the band.
+Actually, although it's not bad, I'd have trouble genuinely recommending it to anyone who isn't a major fan of rather average UK rock of the period (and I know you're out there); it has neither the raw talent of their early work, nor the radio-friendliness of the West Coast version of the band.

-The following year's Penguin shows the first signs of the Mac's musical move towards the West Coast, with a smoother, more Americanised sound than Bare Trees.
+The following year's Penguin shows the first signs of the Mac's musical move towards the West Coast, with a smoother, more Americanised sound than Bare Trees, possibly due to new guitarist Bob Welch.
 It's not entirely bereft of energy, although even the more rock'n'roll numbers like (I'm A) Road Runner still lack a certain something.
-Christine's Mellotron use is again on two tracks only; Bright Fire has a flute line running all the way through (I presume it's 'Tron flute), while Night Watch has a good chunk of strings, although I couldn't really call either track essential.
+Christine's Mellotron use is again on two tracks only; Bright Fire has a flute line running all the way through (I presume it's Mellotron flute), while Night Watch has a good chunk of strings, although I couldn't really call either track essential.

 I found a Christine McVie interview on the Web where she states that there was 'a lot of Mellotron' on Why from next album up, Mystery to Me (**½), but all I can hear on the thing is straight orchestral strings, so I've no idea where that one comes from.
-I've heard their two subsequent albums, too, Heroes Are Hard to Find (***) (nice pants, Mick!) and their commercial breakthrough, 1975's Fleetwood Mac (***), but there's not a trace of 'Tron, unless my ears are seriously deceiving me.
+I've heard their two subsequent albums, too, Heroes Are Hard to Find (*** - nice pants, Mick!) and their commercial breakthrough, 1975's Fleetwood Mac (***), but there's nary a trace of Mellotron, unless my ears are seriously deceiving me.
 Interestingly, at a recent-ish auction of old Mac gear, most of Christine's keyboards were put up for sale, except her Mellotron, which she explicitly instructed was NOT to be sold.
 So, can we expect it to turn up on something in future?
-Well, don't hold your breath, OK?
+Hmmm, don't hold your breath...